 How do you deliver quality healthcare to a billion people?
-You innovate.

 5 years is a good time to look back on a journey and assess how far you've come.
 It is long enough to provide perspectives on what the objectives were and what has been achieved.
 At GenWorks, we were very clear that the problem we were tackling had no easy solutions.
 Several governments had tried to improve the state of healthcare delivery across the country and there was still a huge imbalance between what was needed and what existed.
 Even today, 70% of specialists cover just 30% of India geographically.

 This has several implications.
 Rural and small-town India do not have the resources or the infrastructure for delivering quality healthcare.
 For that, people still travel long distances when they can afford it, to get treated in the big cities.
 This restricts access to a fraction of the rural population.

 At the same time, building infrastructure is also not viable when it has to be subsidised by money from the government in the short and medium-term.
 Healthcare is not a singular problem that can be addressed by simply building more facilities.
 The prevalence of diseases varies dramatically and in most cases, is not predictable.
 So, how can the problem be tackled?S.Ganesh Prasad, Founder, MD and CEO of GenWorks - Driving change at scale.

 With over 25 years of experience in the Indian medical devices industry of which 18 years were spent at GE Healthcare, Mr. Prasad has first-hand knowledge of conditions in India and what works locally.
 This invaluable experience has helped built close ties to people and companies collectively looking to solve the problem with unique perspectives.
 There is no magic bullet but a series of small steps taken strategically can build the momentum for massive change.
 And that is precisely what we at GenWorks set out to do.